-#5 – if you use other patterned cardstock like my birthday card sample and, you also want to cover that inside the card, why not use the same washi tape to cover all 4 edges and add a white paper on top?
+#5 – if you use other patterned cardstock like my birthday card sample and want to cover that inside the card, why not use the same washi tape to cover all 4 edges and add white paper on top?
 But remember to glue well so that it looks the same and consistent inside out.

 Thank you for following along!
 I hope you like this simple gold washi tape birthday card and give it a try!

-Instead of using copper ink for the Happy Birthday stamp, what another color would you use?
+Instead of using copper ink for the Happy Birthday stamp, what other color would you use?
 Would you want to make it pop or blend in with the overall color?

 — Product List —